Heineken: Activities in Russia

 At the end of March 2022, over a month after Russia started its war in Ukraine, Heineken announced that it was leaving Russia (including with its other brands there, like Affligem, Amstel etc.), saying that ownership of the Russian subsidiary was no longer “durable or viable.”
-But despite this promise Heineken hired more than 240 new staff and launched no less than 61 new products on the Russian market last year, investigators from Follow the Money reported, based on an overview of 2022 by Heineken Russia.
+But despite this promise Heineken hired more than 240 new staff and launched 61 new products on the Russian market that year, according to investigators from Follow the Money, based on an overview of 2022 by Heineken Russia.
 The Dutch brewer’s Russian subsidiary looked back on “a turbulent year, with many new growth opportunities.”
 One of these opportunities being the departure of Coca-Cola and Pepsi from Russia, which Heineken "cynically" used to "enter the non-alcoholic carbonated beverage market".
 Heineken announced even more investments for 2023, including more modern packaging and new flavors.
+However, in August 2023, the company announced it had received necessary approvals to sell its Russian operations to Arnest Group for €1, completing its withdrawal process.
+The company expected a total loss of $323 million as a result of the deal.